-Sub-Exams: The students will be subjected to at least one exam during the semester.
-Quizzes: Will be conducted during the semester.
+- Sub-Exams: The students will be subjected to two scheduled written exams, first exam and second exam during the semester.
+Each exam will cover materials given in lectures in the previous 3-4 weeks. - Quizzes: will be conducted during the semester.
 The materials of the quizzes are set by the lecturer.

-Homework Homework and MATLAB simulation should be solved individually and and projects: submitted before or on a set agreed with the date.
-The student may be assigned to present project(s).
+Homework and Homework and MATLAB simulation should be solved individually and projects: submitted before or on a set agreed date.
+Student may be assigned to present project(s).
 Final Exam: The students will undergo a scheduled final exam at the end of the semester covering the whole materials taught in the course.